 All Hail the Queens

-/Over the next couple months in Central Oregon, lots of skinny, largely black animals will wake from their long hibernations and come staggering out of their overwintering sites looking desperately for food.
+Over the next couple months in Central Oregon, many skinny, largely black animals will wake from their long hibernations and come staggering out of their overwintering sites looking desperately for food.
 Lots and lots of food.

 Yes, some of these furry animals will be black bears.
 But far, far more will be bumblebees.
 Bumblebee queens, to be exact.